 When you decide to purchase a new vehicle, there are a number of considerations to take into account.
 This includes making sure you have appropriate comprehensive insurance and that you have undertaken a ctp greenslip comparison.
+Have you thought about safety ratings?

-However, a vehicle is an investment in you and your family's safety so you should be going out of your way to analyse and compare safety features.
+A vehicle is an investment in you and your family’s safety so you should be going out of your way to analyse and compare safety features.
 If you are looking into buying a new vehicle today, you extremely fortunate that technology advances with every new model.

 To take some of the guess work out of purchasing a safe new car, you can investigate findings of the Australasian New Car Assessment Program (ANCAP).
 For over 20 years, the crash test authority has tested over 400 new vehicles to see how they shape up in a head-on accident.